learn-co-curriculum/ds-expressing-functions-1.1/README.md

 ### Functions with multiple inputs

 When thinking of our previous example, it is pretty unrealistic to think that the number of bedrooms is the only factor affecting the rental price.
 In reality, several other factors will affect the final price.
-Let's assume for now that there is only one other factor affecting, the location, is affecting the house price.
+Let's assume for now that there is only one other factor affecting, the location, is affecting the apartment price.
 Say that we have information on a certain variable, being the **_location index_**, which can take a value from 0 to 10, going from considered "bad" neighborhoods to prime neigborhoods.

 We then say that **the _price_ is a function of the _number of bedrooms_ and the _location index_**.
 In mathematical terms, we generally like to express this as follows: